brownpanthera/ppspace/src/content/blog/addons.md

 NODE_MODULE(NODE_GYP_MODULE_NAME, Initialize)
 ```
 <br>
-If I run this with g++ compiler with `g++ hello.cpp` it will throw an error `node.h: no such file or directory exists`.
-Which is correct, so our goal is to let our compiler know where the heck is node.h and to link this to our program somehow so that we can get our **addon** and can run from js environment.
+If I compile this it will throw an error `node.h: no such file or directory exists`.
+Which is correct, so our goal is to let our compiler know where node.h is and to link this to our program somehow so that we can get our addon and run it from js environment.
 <br>
 <br>

 So node.h is of course not a standard cpp header, it is part of nodejs c++ api which basically means the compiler does not know where to find node.js headers.
-Also you can see our code is using v8::Local and v8::Object which require v8 headers and I'm assuming this header will have to link.
+Also you can see our code is using v8::Local and v8::Object which require v8 headers to be included, and the actual v8 and Node.js function implementations will need to be linked via node.lib.

+btw headers contain only declaration not implementation so when we include node.h header we are getting only things like, function signature, type definations (v8::Local, v8::Object), class declarations and so on. the problem is headers don't contain the actual executable code
+so basically things are already compiled and running inside the node.js process, and our addon needs node.lib to know how to call that existing code at runtime. w/o node.lib linker can't find the actual implementation of the v8/node.js functions.
 <br>
 <br>